 Properly maintained tires aren’t the only factor in maintaining control of your car’s direction while you’re at the helm.
 Tires are bolted to wheels.
 If those wheels aren’t exactly straight, your car may drift to the left or right, and/or your tires may wear unevenly, potentially causing “invisible” wear on the inside edge.

 Wheel alignment is very sensitive; if wheel bases are minute fractions of an inch off center, it can create problems.
-Quanz Advanced Auto Care uses Chief® alignment technology, which uses lasers to measure wheel alignment.
+Quanz Advanced Auto Body uses Chief® alignment technology, which uses lasers to measure wheel alignment.
 A computerized system then adjusts the wheel bases as needed.
 With this technology, wheel alignment is precise, measured to the ten thousandths of an inch!

 To ensure your safety, you should regularly check your tires and wheel alignment to detect any issues before they become safety hazards.